 Who’s this lad anyways?

-Hello, my name is Ruairí McNicholas.
-I’m a 22-year-old freelance web designer, born in Ireland & now living in Chiang Mai, Thailand.
-I blog about things I’m interested in (reading, self-improvement, philosophy, politics, rock climbing, music, business, entrepreneurship, freelancing, and partying), host a podcast where I have thought-provoking conversations with people who share my interests, and have a YouTube channel where I review books, discuss my interests, and give people advice on how to find & make a living from their passion, and to plan out and achieve goals for their lives.
+Welcome to my blog!
+I’m a 22-year-old freelance web designer, born in Ireland & living in Chiang Mai, Thailand.
+I blog about things I’m interested in (reading, self-improvement, philosophy, politics, rock climbing, music, business, entrepreneurship, freelancing, and partying), and host a podcast where I have thought-provoking conversations with people who share my interests.
+I write short book reviews, and am currently working on a course that will teach people how to become freelance web designers.

 Some background on me: